 “I don’t want to add any grief or anything.
 I just want to make it comforting for them, just to give them the best ride ever,” Miller said.
 “That makes my day, every week.
 Day in and day out.”

-Later, we picked up a couple — Julie and Richard D.
+Later, we picked up a couple — Julie and Richard.

 Richard has mobility challenges, requiring the use of a wheelchair.
 He and his wife Julie have learned to adapt to these challenges, but some challenges require costly solutions.
 Before finding VVCC, she had to stop Richard’s physical therapy appointments because of its drain on their retirement.